Skip to main content

 • What adverse circumstances have taught you the most about yourself?

 Make sure to pick something that you can effectively unpack in 100 words.
-This is a very short response, so you probably won’t be able to do justice to a long and involved story, even if it was deeply meaningful to you.
-You still want to pick something significant to you, of course–if you don’t really care about this problem, the admissions committee won’t either–but the problem should be relatively straightforward.
+This is a fairly short response length, so you probably won’t be able to do justice to a long and involved story, even if it was deeply meaningful to you.
+You still want to pick something significant to you, of course—if you don’t care about the problem you write about, the admissions committee won’t either—but the problem should be relatively straightforward.

-That said, you want to avoid cliché topics like moving to a new place, suffering a sports injury, or working through a difficult class.
-While you don’t need to find something that admissions officers have absolutely never seen before, as that’s practically impossible, there are some topics that are just too overused.
+That said, you’ll want to avoid clichéd topics like moving to a new place, suffering a sports injury, or working through a difficult class.
+While you don’t need to find something that admissions officers have never seen before (as that’s practically impossible), some topics, like the ones above, are just too overused.

 Here are some examples of experiences that could work well:

-• Doing a major group project where the members all had different ideas about what your final presentation should look like, so you organized a meeting with your teacher so she could help you find a middle ground
+• You were part of a major group project where the members all had different ideas about what your final presentation should look like, so you organized a meeting with your teacher to help you find a middle ground.

-• Spilling water on your final painting for an art class, and brainstorming ideas with your classmates about how to incorporate the huge blotch into the piece
+• You spilled water on your final painting for an art class, and brainstorming ideas with your classmates helped you figure out a way to incorporate the huge blotch into the piece.

-• Tutoring at an elementary school where many students don’t speak English, and reaching out to language instructors at your local university to learn how to use image-based instructional methods
+• While tutoring at an elementary school where many students don’t speak English, you reached out to language instructors at your local university to learn how to use image-based instructional methods.

 After selecting your story, try to pick a few key details to make your account compelling and anchored in something real.
 You don’t have a ton of room, but even saying something like “The hallway rang with a mix of languages, from Spanish to Korean to Arabic,” rather than “When I arrived at the school, I heard a lot of different languages,” goes a long way.